MAVIS: Multi-Camera Augmented Visual-Inertial SLAM using SE2(3) Based Exact IMU Pre-integration

-Moreover, in order to improve the computational efficiency of optimization-based visual-inertial navigation methods without compromising accuracy, \cite{forster2015manifold} has introduced an IMU pre-integration method, which can combine hundreds of inertial measurements into a single relative motion constraint by pre-integrating measurements between selected keyframes.
-This formulation plays a vital role in enhancing the effectiveness of front-end feature tracking across cameras and overall performance.
-However, existing methods~\cite{forster2015manifold,cui2021improved} rely on imprecise integration of the position and velocity where the IMU is assumed to be non-rotating between IMU measurements, such approximation can negatively impact the accuracy of pre-integrated poses, especially for fast rotational motion and extended integration time.

-Our contributions are as follows: \begin{itemize} \item We present MAVIS, the state-of-the-art optimization-based visual-inertial SLAM framework specifically designed for multiple partially overlapped camera system. \item We introduce a new IMU pre-integration formulation based on the exponential function of an automorphism of $\mathbf{SE_2(3)}$.
+Moreover, in order to improve the computational efficiency of optimization-based visual-inertial navigation methods without compromising accuracy, \cite{forster2015manifold} introduced an IMU pre-integration method, which combines hundreds of inertial measurements into a single relative motion constraint by pre-integrating measurements between selected keyframes.
+This formulation is vital for enhancing the effectiveness of front-end feature tracking across cameras and overall performance.
+However, existing methods~\cite{forster2015manifold,cui2021improved} rely on imprecise integration of position and velocity, assuming the IMU is non-rotating between measurements.
+This approximation can negatively impact the accuracy of pre-integrated poses, especially during fast rotational motion and extended integration times.
+Our contributions are as follows. \begin{itemize} \item We present MAVIS, the state-of-the-art optimization-based visual-inertial SLAM framework specifically designed for multiple partially overlapped camera system. \item We introduce a new IMU pre-integration formulation based on the exponential function of an automorphism of $\mathbf{SE_2(3)}$.
 Our approach ensures highly accurate integration of IMU data, which directly contributes to the improved tracking performance of our SLAM system. \item We demonstrate a substantial advantage of MAVIS in terms of robustness and accuracy through an extensive experimental evaluation.
 Our method attains the first place in both the vision-only single-session and multi-session tracks of the Hilti SLAM Challenge 2023. \end{itemize}